patchew-project/qemu/docs/system/arm/virt.rst

   rng-seed and kaslr-seed nodes (in both "/chosen" and "/secure-chosen") to use for features like the random number generator and address space randomisation.
-The default is ``on``.
+The default is ``off`` for confidential VMs, and ``on`` otherwise.
 You will want to disable it if your trusted boot chain will verify the DTB it is passed, since this option causes the DTB to be non-deterministic.
   It would be the responsibility of the firmware to come up with a seed and pass it on if it wants to.

 dtb-kaslr-seed
   A deprecated synonym for dtb-randomness.